codezila-org/pymongo-tutorial/README.md

 4. Run createDB.py

-**You Have Successfully Created Database With pymongo in MongoDB.**
+**Hurray...
+You Have Successfully Created Database With pymongo in MongoDB.**